-Risk Ref Risk Title and Description Previous score (June 2022) Moveme nt in risk score Current risk score (Aug 2022) Target risk score and date Progress to Date (incl. current risk mitigating controls and further actions to be taken to manage risk and action date) Key Sources of Assurance 42a 02/17 Cyber Security If the Council does not have a co-ordinated approach and understanding of its existing cyber security controls or those available to it, together with an analysis of identifiable gaps, then this could expose the Council to cyber-attack resulting in: • The inability of the Council to deliver services, particularly critical services for a significant period of time • The loss of corporate and sensitive personal data (including bank details) • Enforcement action • Significant financial loss and • Reputational damage Risk Area - Information Governance and ICT Risk Owner - Director of Business Strategy and Change Objectives impacted: All 12 (red) 8 (amber) Mar 2023 Current and Ongoing Controls Cyber Board in place which monitors progress against the cyber improvement plan.
+Risk Ref Risk Title and Description Previous score (June 2022) Moveme nt in risk score Current risk score (Aug 2022) Target risk score and date Progress to Date (incl. current risk mitigating controls and further actions to be taken to manage risk and action date) Key Sources of Assurance monitoring processes and reporting and is being supported by an Interim Finance Improvement Manager to provide additional capacity to progress the action plan.
+42a 02/17 Cyber Security If the Council does not have a co-ordinated approach and understanding of its existing cyber security controls or those available to it, together with an analysis of identifiable gaps, then this could expose the Council to cyber-attack resulting in: • The inability of the Council to deliver services, particularly critical services for a significant period of time • The loss of corporate and sensitive personal data (including bank details) • Enforcement action • Significant financial loss and • Reputational damage Risk Area - Information Governance and ICT Risk Owner - Director of 12 (red) 12 (red) 8 (amber) Mar 2023 Current and Ongoing Controls Cyber Board in place which monitors progress against the cyber improvement plan.
 Quarterly updates on all work undertaken to the Leadership Team and Corporate Scrutiny Board.
 Training for all staff through the implementation of the meta-compliance annual training Regular communications continue to be sent to employees around the risks of remote working, password security, etc. Attendance at national C-TAG forum, DLUHC cyber clinics and West Midlands Warning, Advice and Reporting Point (WARP) where members can receive and share up-to-date advice on information security threats, incidents and solutions.
 Adoption of the Active Cyber Defence tools provided by the National Cyber Security Centre Modern technology is in place to assist in the mitigation of this risk Further actions Additional measures to manage the risk (some of which will be dependent upon securing additional budget allocation and/ or implementation partner timelines) include Refreshing and replacing technology as it reaches end of vendor support (ongoing) Development of a second data centre to enhance business resilience (Mar 23).
-Procurement of new contact centre telephony to replace unsupported hardware and software (Jan 23) Cyber Board LGA Cyber Assessment NHS Digital PSN certification Certification of the Public Services Network which remains in deferred status at present (Mar 23).
-Working with Leadership Team to develop business cases to enable risk based decisions to be made in respect of the purchase and implementation of further protective technologies (Oct 22).
+Cyber Board LGA Cyber Assessment NHS Digital PSN certification